 BY 2025 CYBERCRIME WILL COST THE WORLD $10.5 TRILLION ANNUALLY

 CSDE develops the International Botnet and IoT Security Guide.
 The guide, updated annually, encourages collective and responsible action throughout diverse segments of the internet and communications ecosystem, tackling the problem of botnets from many angles.
 Specifically, the Guide addresses five segments: (1) Infrastructure, (2) Software Development, (3) Devices and Device Systems, (4) Home and Small Business Systems Installation, and (5) Enterprises.

-The U.S. government has fully embraced this effort via NTIA’s Botnet Roadmap which incorporates CSDE’s efforts into its own efforts to combat botnets.
+The U.S. government has fully embraced this effort via NTIA’s Botnet Roadmap, which incorporates CSDE’s efforts into its own efforts to combat botnets.
 The U.N.
 Internet Governance Forum has recognized the CSDE guide among the world’s leading initiatives to increase cybersecurity collaboration.
-The CSDE has led more than 20 cybersecurity and technology organizations to develop the broadest industry consensus on IoT security worldwide; a significant step toward an international standard.
+The CSDE has led more than 20 cybersecurity and technology organizations to develop the broadest industry consensus on IoT security worldwide, a significant step toward an international standard.

-The first survey, to be published shortly, includes responses from employees, directors/managers, and executives of SMBs with up to 2,500 employees.
+Our inaugural 2021 survey included responses from employees, directors/managers, and executives of SMBs with up to 2,500 employees.
 The survey also includes interviews with approximately 15 SMB Chief Executive Officers (CEOs) to better understand their decision-making process.

 Our latest survey, to be published shortly, will focus on cybersecurity culture, which is believed to be an accurate predictor of an enterprise’s ability to prepare for and respond to a cyberattack.
 The survey was administered to 374 respondents, representing more than 300 small and medium-sized enterprises (SMBs), to gauge their level of cybersecurity culture and which factors have the strongest correlation to mature cybersecurity culture.